programminghistorian/jekyll/lessons/data-mining-the-internet-archive.md

 This script modifies our above code in several ways.
 First, it uses a for loop to iterate over each file in our directory.
-In place of the `internetarchive`{.filename} search results that we iterated over in our first part of this lesson, we iterate over the files returned by os.listdir(path) which uses the built-in Python module os to list the contents of the directory specified in the path variable, which you will need to modify so that it matches the directory where you have downloaded all of your MARC files.
+In place of the `internetarchive` search results that we iterated over in our first part of this lesson, we iterate over the files returned by os.listdir(path) which uses the built-in Python module os to list the contents of the directory specified in the path variable, which you will need to modify so that it matches the directory where you have downloaded all of your MARC files.

 We have also added some error handling to our get\_place\_of\_pub() function to account for the fact that some records may (for whatever